2.2 Administration and governance of youth volunteering

 Over 5.6 million Dutch people are active in the voluntary effort sector.
 Society as a whole benefits from their unpaid activities.

-The Department Social Support (in Dutch: Dienst Maatschappelijke Ondersteuning) of the Ministry of Health, Welfare and Sport has no special policy concerning voluntary work among young people.
+The Directorate Social Support (in Dutch: Directoraat Maatschappelijke Ondersteuning) of the Ministry of Health, Welfare and Sport has no special policy concerning voluntary work among young people.
 Volunteers policy is decentralized.
 The department does have a coordinating role concerning voluntary work in the Central Government.
 This means that the department deliberates and discusses about relevant developments within the Central Government and with external actors in the field of voluntary activities and work.

-Volunteering close by
+Volunteering close by (2015-2018)

 Netherlands centre for social development (Movisie)

 Movisie is the Netherlands centre for social development.
 Their mission is to promote the participation and independence of citizens by supporting and advising professional organizations, volunteer organizations and government institutions.
+Main tasks:

-Five themes are central to their work: effectiveness; professionalization; participation; combating and preventing domestic and sexual violence; social care.
+- Five themes are central to their work: effectiveness; professionalization; participation; combating and preventing domestic and sexual violence; social care.

-The expertise of Movisie ranges from active citizenship to client participation, and from combating domestic and sexual violence to effective interventions in the social sector.
+- The expertise of Movisie ranges from active citizenship to client participation, and from combating domestic and sexual violence to effective interventions in the social sector.

-The organization collects knowledge from abroad, to gain international inspiration and to place developments in the Netherlands in a broader international context.
+- The organization collects knowledge from abroad, to gain international inspiration and to place developments in the Netherlands in a broader international context.